oktadev/okta-angular-openid-connect-example/TUTORIAL.md

 ## Angular + Okta

 If everything works - congrats!
-If you encountered issues, please post a question to Stack Overflow with an http://stackoverflow.com/questions/tagged/okta[okta tag], or hit me up on Twitter https://twitter.com/mraible[@mraible].
+If you encountered issues, please post a question to Stack Overflow with an [okta tag](http://stackoverflow.com/questions/tagged/okta), or hit me up on Twitter [@mraible](https://twitter.com/mraible).

-You can find a completed version of the application created in this blog post [on GitHub](TODO).
+You can find a completed version of the application created in this blog post [on GitHub](https://github.com/oktadeveloper/okta-angular-openid-connect-example).
 In a future post, I'll show you how you can use tokens to connect to a Spring Boot API that's protected by Spring Security.